WCL's 2013 ICC team. From left, Naida Henao, Bethanie Haynes, and Michelle Flash.

 International Criminal and Humanitarian Law Competitions

-Students with experience in international criminal or humanitarian law are particularly encouraged to apply for our team.
-Interested applicants should send us their name, year, resume, a description of any experience with international criminal / humanitarian law, and a short (500 word maximum) response to the following scenario and questions:
+Students with experience in international humanitarian or criminal law are particularly encouraged to apply.
+Interested applicants should send us their names, year, resume, transcript (unofficial is fine), a description of any experience with international criminal/humanitarian law, and a short response (800 words maximum) to the three-part question following the below prompt:

 In past years, the WCL has been represented by the following teams: